marcolaux/asus-g14-fedora/README.md

 ```
 usr/sbin/asus_boot
 ```
-called by asusboot.service and removes / adds the i2c_hid modules because on Fedora 32 the touchpad sometimes is not initialized correctly on boot.
+called by asusboot.service, gets called on boot / resume and removes / adds the i2c_hid modules because on Fedora 32 the touchpad sometimes is not initialized correctly on boot.
 This fixes this.

 ```
 usr/sbin/asus_gpu_boot